mufkuw/m-tunnel-rust/README.md

 ## Why M-Tunnel for Business?

-**The Problem**: Your headquarters needs secure access to POS systems, inventory databases, security cameras, and other services running at dozens or hundreds of remote locations.
-Traditional VPN solutions are complex, resource-heavy, unreliable, and require opening firewall ports.
+**The Problem**: Many businesses rely on VPNs to connect HQ and branches, but VPNs are often costly (monthly fees), resource-heavy, consume large amounts of data, and require complex firewall and network configuration at every location.
+That makes them impractical for stores, kiosks, and embedded devices.

-**The Solution**: M-Tunnel creates lightweight, encrypted SSH tunnels that connect your HQ directly to branch services with enterprise-grade reliability — **WITHOUT OPENING FIREWALL PORTS** at branch locations.
+**The Solution**: M-Tunnel (client) and M-Tunnel-Gate (HQ) provide a tiny, secure, and blazing-fast infrastructure that runs comfortably on embedded or low-cost devices.
+Deploy M-Tunnel at branches and a single M-Tunnel-Gate at HQ — no inbound ports at branches and only one port at HQ — drastically reducing cost, configuration overhead, and operational complexity.
+M-Tunnel is free to use under AGPLv3 (with the usual share-alike obligations).

 ## Why Rust?